gabis96/ML-models-comparison/README.md

 - Curate old datasets and homogenize fields to unify all sources in one.
 - Check for faulsy values.
 - Try imputing missing values with various techniques, and apply the best one.
-- Do exploratory data analysis and analyze:
+- Do exploratory data analysis and examine:
     - Correlation between variables (Identify highest correlated variables).
     - Category with higher impact in the Happiness Score.
     - Distribution of Happiness Score.